ExodusMovement/schemasafe/doc/samples/additionalProperties.md

  * `[requireValidation] empty rules node is not allowed at #/properties/foo`

-## additionalProperties should not look in applicators
+## additionalProperties does not look in applicators

 ### Schema